 Now that you have deleted the sample comment, the next step is to delete the sample post.

-Cleaning Up WordPress – Delete The Sample ‘Hello World’ Post
+Cleaning Up WordPress – Delete The Sample WordPress Post

-This brings up the WordPress Posts area …
+This brings you to the Posts area …

 Place your mouse over the sample post title (Hello world!) and a menu will display.
 Click on Trash to delete the sample post …